 You also want to maintain higher humidity levels during the early growth stages through the growing season.
-You should have your humidity levels between 65% to 75% to ensure optimal growth.
+Try to have your humidity levels between 65% to 75% to ensure optimal growth.
 You can reduce the humidity level slightly when it goes dormant.

 Your Arundina graminifolia is epiphytic, and this means it grows well mounted on bark, in a pot, or in a hanging basket.
-You'll want to refresh their potting medium every two to three years, and it's best to repot your bamboo orchid in the springtime.
+Refresh their potting medium every two to three years, and it's best to repot your bamboo orchid in the springtime.

 See the Arundina Graminifolia growing in a garden alongside herbs like basil and thyme.